yashdave96/yashdave96.github.io/index.md

 Language(s): C++

-Description: Personal project using C++ Data Structures and Algorithms to create an Emergency Medical Record (EMR) system and Emergency Room Dashboard/Treatment Simulation that users interact with via the terminal.
+Description: Personal project using C++ Data Structures and Algorithms to create an Electronic Medical Record (EMR) system and Emergency Room Dashboard/Treatment Simulation that users interact with via the terminal.

 <img src = "images/EMR Image.png">